Brainstorming like most things in business is usually misunderstood and hardly performed at the level that the original authors intended.

 Google wasn’t the first search browser.
 The iPod wasn’t the first music player.
 They were just 10% better than their competitors.

-If you want to get to 10% better you can look at existing solutions and how you can reverse engineer it.
+If you want to get to 10% better you can look at existing solutions and how you can reverse engineer them.
 How did they build it?
 Then take that idea and flip it on its head, turn it inside out.
 What if it was bigger (or smaller)?
 How do we make it faster?
 How can the user interface be better?

 There’s also mirroring or lifting… or to word it less eloquently: stealing.
 “Chipotle, but for Asian food.”
 “Chipotle, but for pizza.”
 How can you disrupt a vertical by “making it look like Uber?”
 We have a client reinventing the funeral industry because he used this approach and while I’m a little biased: it’s utterly brilliant.

-After the storm.
 Take a look at all of the ideas and then cluster similar ideas together, while removing any obviously bad ideas.
 Analyze the remaining.

-Evaluate.
 Create a matrix with weighted considerations (Impact vs. Time, Cost, Effort).
 Quadrant as the time over the impact on a 10 point scale.
 Top left is quick wins, top right is long term impact, lower left is deprioritize, bottom right: kill.